 KitchenAid stand mixers are on every baker’s must-have list of kitchen appliances.
 Regardless if you are an amateur baker looking for your first stand mixer, or a seasoned pastry chef looking for something much bigger, I guarantee KitchenAid has the perfect machine for you.

 Today, KitchenAid stand mixers come in a huge range of shapes and sizes.
-Their machines have various holding capacities, motor sizes, and colors, designed to serve bakers of all experience levels and styles preferences.
+Their machines have various holding capacities, motor sizes, and colors, built to serve bakers of all experience levels and style preferences.

 Let’s find out!

 With a 1.3 hp, 500-Watt DC motor, the Commercial 8-Quart is the most powerful KitchenAid stand mixer currently available.
 This machine also has the largest holding capacity of any mixer and has the ability to make up to 15 dozen cookies or half a dozen cakes in a single mix.
 That’s a lot of sweet treats!